chenchuw/Boston-Route-Recommendation/README.md

 # Boston University SPRG2021 EC504 - Advanced Data Structures - Final Project
 Team member: Chuwei Chen, Shuhao Hu, Zhaowen Zhou, Zhaozhong Qi

+## Route Recommendation System
+With geographical data and shortest pathfinding algorithms, we created an application that can map out the routing paths between two places in real time.
+For the main idea of this project, diaparte shortest path algorithms has been approached by three different perspectives, they are respectively the classical Dijkstra's, Bell-Ford, and A* algorithms.

 We used python packet OSMnx (Credit to Geoff Boeing) for this project.
 Please follow the following instructions to run the project: